jllanas1986/jllanas1986/README.md

 # 💫 About Me:
 🤝 Welcome to my profile!

-I am a young web developer with a great passion for technology and an unwavering attitude to learn and grow.
-I am excited to have the opportunity to collaborate on challenging and exciting projects.
-Together, we can build an innovative digital future.
-Let's create something amazing! 🚀
+I am a data integration & web/software developer with a strong passion for technology and an unwavering attitude to learn and grow.
+I specialize in building data pipelines, integrating systems, and developing web/software solutions.
+I am excited to collaborate on challenging projects where data and technology converge.
+Let's build something amazing together!! 🚀

 ## 🌐 Socials: